Winding Topology of Multifold Exceptional Points: EP3s in four dimensions

 To explicitly demonstrate the emergence of a topologically protected EP3 in four dimensions, we consider the non-Hermitian Hamiltonian

 with $z_1=k_1+ik_2$ and $z_2=k_3+ik_4$.
 As shown in Fig.~\ref{fig: Ek EP3in4D}, this model hosts an EP3 at $\bm{k}_0=0$ in four dimensions.
 The resultant vector of this model is computed as

-for computation of a general case, see Appendix~\ref{sec: nxn toy model}.
-Evaluating the integral of Eq.~(\ref{eq:3DWN}), we obtain the winding number $W_3=1$.
-This result is to be expected since the map defined in Eq.~(\ref{eq: Rvec EP3 in 4D toy}) is obtained from the identity map via rescaling and the restriction to the sphere.
+for computation of a general case, see Sec.~\ref{sec: nxn toy model} of SM~\cite{Suppl}.
+Evaluating the integral of Eq.~\eqref{eq:3DWN}, we obtain the winding number $W_3=1$.
+This result is to be expected since the map defined in Eq.~\eqref{eq: Rvec EP3 in 4D toy} is obtained from the identity map via rescaling and the restriction to the sphere.

 Models with a higher value of $W_3$ are obtained by taking powers of $z$'s.
 For instance, the replacement $z_1\to z^2_1=k^2_1-k^2_2 +2ik_1k_2$ yields a toy model with $W_3=2$.
-Similarly, complex conjugation $z_1=k_1+i k_2 \to z^*_1=k_1-i k_2$ in Eq.~(\ref{eq: toy W3=-1 EP3 no symm}) yields a toy model with $W_3=-1$.
+Similarly, complex conjugation $z_1=k_1+i k_2 \to z^*_1=k_1-i k_2$ in Eq.~\eqref{eq: toy W3=-1 EP3 no symm} yields a toy model with $W_3=-1$.

 Finally, we give a prescription for locating EP3s in a three-dimensional context because an EP3 does not necessarily emerge at the specific point $\bm{k}=0$.
 EP3s are generally surrounded by more abundant EP2s.
 Fixing one parameter, e.g., $k_4$, one is left with a three-dimensional model $H(\bm{k})$ that generally contains lines of EP2s.
 The EP3 can then be regarded as a crossing point of two such lines, on each of which different pairs of bands touch [see Fig.~\ref{fig: k4-slice EP3in4D}].
 Such a crossing point can be clearly identified in a parametric sweep of $k_4$.